 Program Length: Until funding is expended, or until December 31, 2032

-RFA rounds: Semi-annual, closing on June 30 & December 31 of each year.
-First funding round expected in Spring 2024
+Application cycle: Semi-annual, closing on June 30 and December 31 of each year, with the second cycle expected to open October 1, 2024

 Eligible applicants

-- Private entities: Geothermal drillers, geothermal electricity project developers, contractors, public service utilities (gas and electric), and others (approved by program)
+• Private entities: Geothermal drillers, geothermal energy project developers, contractors, public service utilities (gas and electric), and others (approved by program)

 Eligible project costs & types